Thoronador/morrowtools/readme.md

   more than one branch of morrowtools.
 - **mw**: contains code for Morrowind-related programmes
 - **sr**: contains code for Skyrim-related programmes
+- **tests**: contains code for test cases
+- win64-compile-test: utility to test for 64 bit Windows OS when compiling
 - LICENSE: Full text of the GNU General Public License version 3 as published by the Free Software Foundation.